overhide/remotestorage-tutorial/README.md

 ```
-client.storeObject('appstate', '/appstate', newState);
+client.storeObject('AppState', 'appstate', newState);
 ```

 <p align = "center">1-rs.html :: line 95</p><br/>
-We mentioned that the first parameter `'appstate'` indicates the JSON schema expected of the third parameter.
+We mentioned that the first parameter `'AppState'` indicates the JSON schema expected of the third parameter.
 This JSON schema is registered against the `client`:

 ```
-const appstate_schema = {
+const AppState = {
   type: 'object',
   properties: {
 	cakce_choice: {